 What are your favorite things to do in Puerto Plata?
 For additional information on planning your DR vacation visit the Dominican Republic Tourism Board.

-All photos courtesy of Travel Writer Nancy D. Brown.
+Puerto Plata things to see and do article and all photos courtesy of Travel Writer Nancy D. Brown.